-- Contribute to inter-agency working in line with HM Working Together to Safeguard Children 2018 (updated December 2020) guidance. - Provide a co-ordinated offer of early help when additional needs of children are identified. - Ensure all staff, supply staff and volunteers are alert to the definitions of abuse and indicators, and through access to regular training opportunities and updates. - Ensure staff are alert to the various factors that can increase the need for early help. - Working with Children's Social Care, support their assessment and planning processes including the school's attendance at conference and core group meetings as appropriate. - Carry out tasks delegated by the governing body/ multi academy trust such as training of staff and volunteers, safer recruitment and maintaining of a single central register.

-- Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff including low-level concerns are dealt with in accordance with guidance from Department for Education (DfE KCSiE 2023 Part Four 'Allegations made against/Concerns raised in relation teachers including supply teachers, other staff, volunteers, and contractors in Sections One and Two. - Nottinghamshire Safeguarding Children Partnership (NSCP) and Nottinghamshire County Council (NCC).
+- Contribute to inter-agency working in line with HM Working Together to Safeguard Children 2018 (updated December 2020) guidance. - Provide a co-ordinated offer of early help when additional needs of children are identified. - Ensure all staff, supply staff and volunteers are alert to the definitions of abuse and indicators, and through access to regular training opportunities and updates. - Ensure staff are alert to the various factors that can increase the need for early help. - Working with Children's Social Care, support their assessment and planning processes including the school's attendance at conference and core group meetings as appropriate. - Carry out tasks delegated by the governing body such as training of staff and volunteers, safer recruitment and maintaining of a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff including low-level concerns are dealt with in accordance with guidance from Department for Education (DfE KCSiE 2023 Part Four 'Allegations made against/Concerns raised in relation teachers including supply teachers, other staff, volunteers, and contractors in Sections One and Two. - Nottinghamshire Safeguarding Children Partnership (NSCP) and Nottinghamshire County Council (NCC).